marcel-balint/easy-recipes/README.md

 ## Testing
 All pages have been tested on all screen sizes.
 This has been done via Google Chrome developer tools and by testing on my own personal phone and ipad.
 Also all features of the page are scaling as intended in tablet and mobile devices.

-According to [this](https://varvy.com/mobile/) website, my website is 100/100 mobile friendly, the results can be found [here](https://github.com/marcel-balint/easy-recipes/blob/master/static/wireframes/responsiveness.PNG).

 I've created reipes to test the _Add Recipe_ functionality.